-Many laboratories have sedation protocols which are utilized typically for children aged 3 weeks to 3 years.
-These may include oral or intranasal medications or even inhaled anesthetics.[13]
-Sedated echocardiograms are typically performed prior to a surgical or catheter-directed intervention in order to assure that all pertinent information regarding structural abnormalities and ventricular performance are obtained.
-Conscious sedation may be considered an aerosol generating procedure in many institutions.
-Therefore, for the reintroduction of sedated echocardiography services, SARS-CoV-2 PCR testing within 24 hours of the procedure should be strongly considered.
-Many institutions now have turnaround time for PCR testing of 1-3 hours.
-Thus, testing could be performed on the day of the sedated echocardiogram.
-If PCR testing is positive, consideration should be made to defer the sedated echocardiogram.
-For conscious sedation in PCR negative patients, standard or droplet precautions may be used as appropriate for the sonographer, sedation provider, and other health care providers in the room.
-A mask could be place on the patient as long as he/she is monitored by a front-line provider with expertise in monitoring patients undergoing conscious sedation.
-Centers using inhaled anesthetics and intubation for sedated echocardiograms should consider conscious sedation protocols to avoid more significant aerosolized procedures.
+Many laboratories have sedation protocols that are used typically for children aged 3 weeks to 3 years.
+These may include oral or intranasal medications or even inhaled anesthetics.13 Sedated echocardiographic examinations are typically performed before a surgical or catheter-directed intervention to ensure that all pertinent information regarding structural abnormalities and ventricular performance is obtained.
+Conscious sedation may be considered an aerosol-generating procedure at many institutions.
+Therefore, for the reintroduction of sedated echocardiographic services, polymerase chain reaction (PCR) testing for severe acute respiratory syndrome coronavirus-2 within 24 hours of the procedure should be strongly considered.
+Many institutions now have turnaround time for PCR testing of 1 to 3 hours.
+Thus, testing could be performed on the day of the sedated echocardiographic study.
+If PCR results are positive, consideration should be made to defer the sedated echocardiographic examination.
+For conscious sedation in PCR-negative patients, standard or droplet precautions may be used as appropriate for the sonographer, sedation provider, and other health care providers in the room.
+A mask could be place on the patient as long as he or she is monitored by a frontline provider with expertise in monitoring patients undergoing conscious sedation.
+Centers using inhaled anesthetics and intubation for sedated echocardiography should consider conscious sedation protocols to avoid more significant aerosolized procedures.

-Finally, it has been noted that the majority of children who acquire COVID-19 are asymptomatic or only suffer from mild symptoms.
+Finally, it has been noted that the majority of children who acquire COVID-19 are asymptomatic or experience only mild symptoms.
 However, a new and troubling pediatric presentation of COVID-19 has appeared, particularly in Europe and the United States.
-This "Pediatric Multi-System Inflammatory Syndrome" includes fever, elevated inflammatory markers, abdominal pain (sometimes mimicking appendicitis), vomiting, diarrhea and, in extreme cases, multi-organ failure.
-SARS-CoV-2 PCR testing can be positive or negative but IgG antibodies are often positive.
-The presentation can look similar to Kawasaki disease or toxic-shock syndrome with some reports of myocarditis, ventricular dysfunction, arrhythmias and coronary artery aneurysms.
-[14, 15] Elevated B-natriuretic peptide, troponin, WBC, CRP, and ferritins have been reported.
+This "pediatric multisystem inflammatory syndrome" includes fever, elevated inflammatory markers, abdominal pain (sometimes mimicking appendicitis), vomiting, diarrhea, and, in extreme cases, multipleorgan failure.
+PCR results for severe acute respiratory syndrome coronavirus-2 can be positive or negative, but immunoglobulin G antibodies are often positive.
+The presentation can look similar to Kawasaki disease or toxic shock syndrome, with some reports of myocarditis, ventricular dysfunction, arrhythmias, and coronary artery aneurysms.^{14,15} Elevated B-type natriuretic peptide, troponin, white blood cell count, C-reactive protein, and ferritins have been reported.
 Pediatric echocardiographers need to be aware of this illness and its echocardiographic findings.
-Serial echocardiograms, even daily for those in the critical care setting, may be required given the rapid evolution and changes in function.
-Importantly, children who present with these symptoms should be treated as if they are COVID-19 positive even if testing is negative.
-Thus, higher level PPE with N-95 masks or airborne precautions should be used to image the patients when an echocardiogram is needed.
-Moreover, a focused echocardiogram should be performed when possible to limit exposure time and the echocardiography machine should be decontaminated after the study is completed.
+Serial echocardiographic examinations, even daily for those in the critical care setting, may be required given the rapid evolution and changes in function.
+Importantly, children who present with these symptoms should be treated as if they are COVID-19 positive, even if test results are negative.
+Thus, higher level PPE with N-95 masks or airborne precautions should be used to image these patients when echocardiography is needed.
+Moreover, focused echocardiography should be performed when possible to limit exposure time, and the echocardiographic machine should be decontaminated after the study is completed.